In the name of Allah, Most Merciful, the Bestower of Mercy.

 ONE: Muhammad Al-Daddu claimed that the saying that the Qur’an is created is minor disbelief and not major disbelief ―and he ascribed this lie and deviated speech to Ibn Nasr Al-Khuzā’ī and Imām Ibn Taymiyyah.
 (Source: Iqra channel, Fiqhul-‘Asr, 8/5/2007)

-TWO: Al-Daddu claimed at the beginning of his explanation of Kitāb At-Tawheed that the two noble Companions, Umm Salamah and Ibn ‘Abbās (radiyallāhu ‘anhumā) were the predecessors of the ‘Ash’aris in making ta’weel (metaphorical interpretation of the Names and Attributes of Allah).
+TWO: Al-Daddu claimed at the beginning of his explanation of Kitāb At-Tawheed that the two noble Companions, Umm Salamah and Ibn ‘Abbās (radiyallāhu ‘anhumā), were the predecessors of the ‘Ash’aris in making ta’weel (metaphorical interpretation of the Names and Attributes of Allah).

 This claim would not emanate except from a liar or an extremely ignorant person who has transgressed against these two noble Companions with this evil accusation.
 Ibn Qudāmah (rahimahullāh) stated: “As for ijmā’ (complete consensus), then the Sahābah were agreed (ijmā’) upon the abandonment of ta’weel (metaphorical interpretation) with what we have stated regarding them ―and likewise was the case for every era that came after them.
 Ta’weel [of the Names and Attributes of Allah] was not reported except from an innovator or one connected to innovation.
 And ijmā’ (consensus of the earliest scholars) is an absolute proof because Allah will not unite the Ummah of Muhammad (salallāhu ‘alaihi wasallam) upon misguidance.
-And after the Sahābah, the Imāms made very clear the prohibition of metaphorically explaining [Allah’s Attributes] and they ordered that the reports [of Allah’s Attributes] should be taken as they were revealed [upon their apparent meaning] ―and we have mentioned their consensus upon this fact.”
+And after the Sahābah, the Imāms made very clear the prohibition of metaphorically explaining [Allah’s Attributes], and they ordered that the reports [of Allah’s Attributes] should be taken as they were revealed [upon their apparent meaning] ―and we have mentioned their consensus upon this fact.”

-THREE: In a fatwa from his website, Al-Daddu states that revilement and abuse of Allah is not a reason in itself to exit a person from Islam.
-Rather, his saying must be returned back to his intent and niyyah.
-This is from the statements of falsehood that emanate from the Murji’ah and it opposes the ijmā’ of Ahlus-Sunnah wal -Jamā’ah.
+THREE: In a fatwa from his website, Al-Daddu states that revilement and abuse of Allah is not a reason in itself to exclude a person from Islam.
+Instead, his saying must be returned to his intent and niyyah.
+This is from the statements of falsehood that emanate from the Murji’ah, and it opposes the ijmā’ of Ahlus-Sunnah wal-Jamā’ah.
 Ibn Taymiyyah (rahimhullāh) stated in As-Sārim Al-Maslool: “Revilement of Allah or His Messenger is unbelief outwardly and inwardly ―this is regardless of whether the reviler believes that it is prohibited for him or permissible for him, or if he is negligent regarding his belief.
-This is the madhhab of the scholars (fuqahā) and all of Ahlus-Sunnah who state that belief (imān) is speech and action.”
+This is the madhhab of the scholars (fuqahā), and all of Ahlus-Sunnah who state that belief (imān) is speech and action.”

 FIVE: Al-Daddu claims that all the Imams of Sunnah studied ‘Ilm Al-Kalām (theological rhetoric) ―and had they not studied ‘Ilm Al-Kalām, it would be a weakness in them.
 (Source: Iqra channel, Fiqhul-‘Asr, 22/5/2007) This is a lie upon the Salaf.